 Through our reporting program we engage with companies, governments, investors and others about how reporting can be a driver of improved business respect for human rights.

-Partners: individual export credit agencies, development finance institutions and private banks
+Partners: public and private financial institutions, including individual export credit agencies, development finance institutions and private banks

 Partners: Dutch Ministry of Foreign Affairs; Social and Economic Council of the Netherlands